mmondics/aiops-z/README.md

 44. **In the left side menu, select the Search option.**

-    On the search page, we can filter down to specific types of entities that Turbonomic has identified.
-For example, if we look at Namespaces, it will return all the namespaces, or projects in OpenShift nomenclature, in our target cluster.
+    On the search page, you can filter down to specific types of entities that Turbonomic has identified.
+For example, if you look at Namespaces, it will return all the namespaces, or projects in OpenShift nomenclature, in the target cluster.

 45. **Select the Namespaces option in the list.**

     ![turbo-search-namespaces](https://raw.githubusercontent.com/mmondics/media/main/images/turbo-search-namespaces.png)

-    Let's dig into the namespace that contains the Robot Shop sample application.
+    Next you will dig into the namespace that contains the Robot Shop sample application.

 46. **Select the `robot-shop` namespace.**

     ![turbo-search-namespaces-2](https://raw.githubusercontent.com/mmondics/media/main/images/turbo-search-namespaces-2.png)

-    We now have a view that is scoped to only the components running in the robot-shop namespace, as well as any related components that those pods interact with, such as virtual machines, storage volumes, etc. We are provided all the actions against these components, the top services and workload controllers by CPU and memory for the robot-shop components, information about any quotas assigned to the project, and more.
+    You now have a view that is scoped to only the components running in the robot-shop namespace, as well as any related components that those pods interact with, such as virtual machines, storage volumes, etc. You are provided all the actions against these components, the top services and workload controllers by CPU and memory for the robot-shop components, information about any quotas assigned to the project, and more.
 If you want to scope down an individual's access to a single application, only workloads in a specific datacenter, or a custom group of workloads and components you define, this is an example of what that could look like.

 47. **Scroll through this page looking at the provided charts and tables.**